 What Are The Overlapping Benefits Rules?

-Overlapping benefits rules mean that you cannot be paid Carer’s Allowance if you are already receiving:
+Overlapping benefits rules mean that you cannot be paid Carer’s Allowance if you are already receiving any of the following:

 Can I get Carer’s Allowance Instead Of My State Pension?

-Yes, you could opt to carry on receiving Carer’s Allowance instead of your state pension, but you should note that you won’t build up any extra pension during this time – seeking further advice is always recommend before you make any decisions like these.
+Yes, you could opt to carry on receiving Carer’s Allowance instead of your state pension.
+The downside of this approach is that you won’t build up any extra pension during this time – seeking further advice is always recommend before you make any decisions like these.

 Can I Get Carer’s Allowance If My Partner Is Paid State Pension?